If we shared the University's annual level of water usage among staff and students, each person would consume 8,000 litres a year.

 We also work with our water supplier to identify opportunities to improve water efficiency.

-For an overview of our commitment to water management please download our Water Management Strategy here or to the right.
+For an overview of our commitment to water management please download our Water Management Strategy.

 We encourage everyone at the University to be more conscious of their water use.
 Small changes can bring big benefits.